 Again, those who don't want to be profiled will have tweaked their browsers to block all things that could leak information, or will even browse through Tor, a randomising VPN, or something similar.
 This new default won't change anything for them.
 Maybe the average public believes such things are overkill and still has faith in this new default pushed forward by the same company that got rich by serving targeted ads.
 Oh, they probably have no hidden agenda at all.
 I bet those at Google who decided to change this default chuckled and thought: “haha, see how we fool them into believing we offer more privacy, while actually we make it harder for other companies with less resources to compete with our ad network, while we can just keep tracking using data mining!
 Double whammy!”
 Did someone say something about never becoming evil?
 Must have been my imagination…

 What bothers me the most about the indiscriminate promoting of this new stricter value for Referrer-Policy, is not so much the fact that it reeks as if the company which is its biggest proponent seems to have a hidden agenda of sabotaging their competitors, who lack the budget to migrate to big data infrastructure to happily keep tracking visitors even without this header.
 That is a worrying fact because it makes the biggest companies even stronger in this dubious business of making money off gathering data about people without their consent.
 It is not the worst consequence of this new strategy though.
-No, what bothers me so much is that it is an act of carpet-bombing the entire Internet with a measure that protects visitors only in a limited set of situations, while in many other situations it only harms everyone in the long run.
+No, what bothers me so much is that it is an act of carpet-bombing the entire Internet with a measure that protects visitors only in a very limited set of situations, while in many other situations it only harms everyone in the long run.
 First the smaller websites because this new default increases their isolation, then the visitors who get jailed into a limited ecosystem of mainstream websites because the smaller websites die off or are hampered in their means to improve upon their content.

 I have this goal of preserving this very website as one of the apparently increasingly scarce islands of nostalgic friendly Internet as long as possible.
 I do not like this trend of the Web transitioning from what used to be a forum open to everyone, towards a collection of walled gardens where everyone is utterly paranoid and sour, and expects to be exploited in every possible way.
 For some reason the Internet seems to be regressing towards a bunch of isolated semi-private clubs as was the case in its earliest days or even before it existed.
 Why bother doing that bit of extra effort to use open protocols, if it is so much easier to install a proprietary app, or build a website from a template hosted by a big company that first requires you to sign a EULA that probably states they can do pretty much anything, but you wouldn't know because nobody reads those EULAs anyway?
 And to make things worse, all those walled gardens are owned by a very small number of big companies who have full control over all the communication within their gardens, again thanks to those EULAs.
 Blasting the entire internet with this new default header only helps these companies to strengthen their monopolies and raise the walls around their gardens, making it even harder for small independent websites to thrive.